1-Dimensional Intrinsic Persistence of Geodesic Spaces: Loops in the limit

 \begin{Prop} If $X$ is a SLSC geodesic space then each element of $\pi_1(X, \bullet)$ has a representative of finite length.
 Furthermore, if $X$ is compact then: \begin{enumerate} \item each element of the fundamental group has a representative of minimal length and therefore $\L(X, fin, \pi_1)=\pi_1(X, \bullet)$; \item each free homotopy class of a loop has a representative of minimal length; \item each element of the fundamental group has a representative in the form of an $l$-lasso $\alpha=\gamma * \beta * \gamma^-$ of minimal length $l$; \item $\S(X,r,\pi_1)=\L(X,2r,\pi_1)$. \end{enumerate} \end{Prop}

 \begin{proof} By Proposition \ref{PropPrePers} there exists $t>0$ so that $\rho_t^{\pi_1}$ is an isomorphism.
-It follows that each element of the fundamental group has a representative which is a filling of some $t$-loop in $X$, hence is of finite length.
+By Proposition \ref{PropKer}, each element of the fundamental group has a representative which is a filling of some $t$-loop in $X$, hence is of finite length.